husarion/rosbot-gamepad/README.md

 > /flash-firmware.py /root/firmware.bin
 > ```

-Connect a gamepad (tested on Logitech F710) to USB port of your PC/laptop.
+Connect a gamepad (tested on Logitech F710) to the **USB port of ROSbot**.

+In the ROSbot's terminal run:

 ```
 docker compose up